wp-plugins/company-presentation/readme.txt

 Please leave a note if you have more issues

 = Known issues with other plugins =
-Pricing table plugin produces a visible error (the error is there anyway) when our plugin is activated.
-New update of Pricing table plugin is coming up soon.

 Please leave a note if you have more issues